Annual Parking Report 2018 to 2019

 - that the vehicle has been permitted to remain at rest in the place in question by a person who was in control of the vehicle without the consent of the owner

-- the recipient is a vehicle hire firm and the vehicle was on hire under a qualifying hiring agreement and the hirer had signed the statement acknowledging liability for any PCN issued during the hire period
+- the recipient is a vehicle hire firm and the vehicle was on hire under a qualifying hiring agreement and the hirer had signed the statement acknowledging liability for any Penalty Charge Notice issued during the hire period

 - that the Notice to Owner (NtO) should not have been served because the penalty charge had already been paid in full or by the amount reduced by any discount set within the period set